-- d) By a decision of court; a contract of service can be terminated by a labour officer on grounds of failure to pay wages to the employee after him/her instituting a claim of non-payment of wages in the labour office. - e) During insolvency i.e. when an employer is declared bankrupt (unable to pay their debts). - Death of the employer - q) Attainment of retirement age by the employee. - h) Restructuring of the Employer Company or organisation. - i) Summary dismissal: this is when an employer terminated the employment contract without/less notice to the employee for a fundamental breach of the contract. - An employee can bring a complaint within 6 months to the labour officer that he/she has been summarily dismissed without justifiable cause. - The burden of proving the justifiable cause lies on the employer.
+- payment of wages in the labour office. - Death of the employer f) - g) Attainment of retirement age by the employee. - h) Restructuring of the Employer Company or organisation. - without/less notice to the employee for a fundamental breach of the contract. - has been summarily dismissed without justifiable cause. - The burden of proving the justifiable cause lies on the employer.